dmgtech/fsgrpc/README.md

 # FsGrpc
 Idiomatic F# code generation for Protocol Buffers and gRPC

-> *⚠️ this is currently a work in progress.
-See the "Status" section
-> for more info*

 Generate idiomatic F# records from proto3 message definitions, complete with oneofs as discriminated unions, and serialize/deserialize to and from protocol buffer wire format.

 # Usage System Diagram